Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 _Consider: Should delexers have access to a pool and/or some data structures?_

-## Extend support of a language
+## Expand support of a language

-To extend support of a language you simply augment the existing tools for that language to handle more cases.
+To expand support of a language you simply augment the existing tools for that language to handle more cases.

 ### Create a new tool for an existing language